 No. The beauty of cruise ship travel is that the ship clears everyone through customs automatically.
 You leave the ship and return to the ship at will, without ever going through customs and immigration at each port.
 This freedom of entry and exit means we’re not wasting time at airports going through customs, being searched, experiencing limits on what we can put in our luggage.
-Upon our return to Puerto Rico, we pass through American Customs and Immigration along with many thousands of other passengers, easily, quickly and without delay before going back to the San Juan international airport.
+Upon our return to our home port, we pass through American Customs and Immigration along with many thousands of other passengers, easily, quickly and without delay before going back to the airport.

 How much rum can we bring back to the ship?

 At each port along the way, we’re collecting rum from distilleries, tasting rooms and rum shops.
 Upon arrival back at the ship late each day, we hand over our rum to the ship’s staff for secure storage.
 After many years of collecting rum on the annual rum cruise, we’re never lost a bottle.
 All rum is delivered back to you the evening before departure so you can pack it in your luggage.
 Unlike air travel, there is effectively no limit on how many bottles you can purchase on each island and bring back to the ship.
 The only real limit is how much rum you can fit in your luggage.